nickmflorin/git-blame-project/README.md

 $ git-blame-project <path_to_my_repository> --analysis=line_blame,contributions_by_line
 ```

+**Valid Values**: line_blame, contributions_by_line
+**Default Value**: `line_blame`

 Currently, there are (2) analysis types: `line_blame` and `contributions_by_line`.

 ##### `line_blame` Analysis

 This analysis type analyzes the blame of every line in the project and outputs
-data that optionally shows the contributor of every line, the commit number,
+tabular data that optionally shows the contributor of every line, the commit
-the date and time at which the commit happened, the line of code itself and
+number, the date and time at which the commit happened, the line of code itself
-the line number of the line in the file.
+and the line number of the line in the file.

+If this analysis type is included in the `--analysis` argument, there are
+additional arguments that apply to this analysis that are outlined below:

 ##### `line_blame_columns`